 Once you’ve been booked into jail, you will be scheduled on a court docket and appear before a judge.
 At this appearance, the judge will set bail for you.
 Bail is simply an amount of money you have to pay to be released from jail and is intended to ensure that you appear for your future court appearances.
 The amount your bail is set at depends on a variety of factors, including the nature of the charges against you and things about you that decrease your likelihood of not appearing such as your stability (job, family, housing security), how long you have lived in your community and the strength of your connections to it.
-If you are able to pay the bond, you will be released that day.
+If you are able to pay the bail, you will be released that day.

 Consequences of Not Posting Bail